 On the contrary, having a disorganized mind just means that you have a different function in the body of Christ.
 You serve a different purpose.
 For example, science tells us that people with disorganized minds are more intelligent, more creative, and are global thinkers.
 They are visionaries.
 Don’t believe me?
 Let me give you a few examples.
 Albert Einstein, Mark Zuckerberg, Steve Jobs, and Mark Twain fall in that category.
 The pictures of their desks says it all.

-Albert Einstein once said, “If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?”Science tells us that people with disorganized minds are more intelligent, more creative, and are global thinkers.
+Is Your Brain Disorganized?
+Research Says That is a Good ThingScience tells us that people with disorganized minds are more intelligent, more creative, and are global thinkers.
 They are visionaries.
 Click To Tweet

 Organization Can Become an Idol and It Can Stifle the Holy Spirit